 Tim studied Architecture at Newcastle University and the Glasgow School of Art, before qualifying as an Architect in 1998.
-He joined Hopkins Architects as a Project Architect in May 2018.
+He joined Hopkins Architects in 2018 and became an Associate Director in 2019.

 Tim has also worked for practices in Berlin, Dresden, Newcastle and Glasgow, and on projects at the University of York, Oxford University and Benenden School.

-At Hopkins, Tim is currently working on a major mixed-use retail, office, and residential development in Mayfair, along with the new indoor sports buildings for Eton College, which replaces the complex of existing and outdated facilities and provides spaces for Swimming, Squash, Athletics, Gymnastics and Real Tennis.
+At Hopkins, Tim is currently working on a project for Ripon Cathedral, along with indoor sports buildings for Eton College, which replaces the complex of existing and outdated facilities and provides spaces for Swimming, Squash, Athletics, Gymnastics and Real Tennis.